Aylr/lastresortmask/docs/index.md

+---
+title: This is not the mask you want, It's the mask you can make.
+---

 # Last Resort Mask

 We are a collective of hackers, makers, and engineers trying to help with the PPE shortage.